vsm/vsm-box/README.md

     then min/max/edit stringwidths can only contain less text than intended.
     Therefore, this custom multiplier will be applied to all stringwidths.
     (Applies to: min/max/editWidth, default...Width, minEndTerm...Width).
-  + `theConnsMarginBottom`: {Number}:
-    Horizontal space at the bottom of TheConns, drawn not in TheConns-pane's main color, but in the same color as TheTerms' background.
-It reads this color from TheTerms' background-color CSS.
-    This makes it appear that TheTerms (which has no real top-padding) has padding on all sides, while a connector-leg's mousehover-highlighting can still be drawn right until against a Term's top border (by apparently intruding TheTerms' fake 'top padding').
   + `termDragThreshold`: {Number}:
     The distance in pixels that a Term must be dragged before it starts moving.
   + `delayPopupShow`: {Number}: &nbsp; _(a 'size' in the time dimension)_